 Does Blockchain technology have real business applications beyond bitcoin or the financial sector?
 You bet it does.

-We used a blockchain so that Drone Delivery Canada’s Flyte system can securely log and communicate flight data with Transport Canada.
+We used a blockchain solution for a client to securely log and communicate flight data with Transport Canada.

-We built a private blockchain network in Microsoft Azure using Ethereum to maintain a complete, immutable log of every Drone Delivery Canada flight including date, location, weather conditions, take off weight, package details, routing and more.
+We built a private blockchain network in Microsoft Azure using Ethereum to maintain a complete, immutable log of every flight including date, location, weather conditions, take off weight, package details, routing and more.

 If Transport Canada wants to see data related to a specific flight as part of an audit or for an investigation, they can access the logs with confidence that the information is an accurate, unmodified reporting of all the flight details.